z1dev/zkanji/README.md

 correctly, zkanji should compile out of the box.

 When compiling for the Linux platform, use Qt Creator and open the `.pro` file found in the root folder.
-The `.pro` file must be edited to fix the `unix:INCLUDEPATH`, which can be invalid when compiling with a different Qt version.
-The file `qxtglobalshortcut_x11.cpp` is from the Qxt project and included with the zkanji source unmodified, but it must be modified to compile.
-The line which only contains `#include <X11/Xlib.h>` must be moved below the other includes.
 If Qt was installed the default way, the program will compile without further changes.

 ---